-The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire Denver-North Front Range 8-Hour Ozone Nonattainment Area.13 The Denver Regional Council of Governments (DRCOG) is the MPO for the Denver TMA.
+The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire Denver-North Front Range 8-Hour Ozone Nonattainment Area.
+18 DRCOG is the MPO for the Denver TMA and is responsible for conformity determinations for the Southern Subarea.

-A Memorandum of Agreement (MOA) was signed in 2008 by the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), CDOT, RAQC, UFR, NFRMPO, and DRCOG per federal transportation regulations,14 and is included in Appendix A. The MOA allows the option to establish subarea emissions budgets for VOC and NOx based on subareas, defined in Figure 1.
+An MOA was signed in 2008 by the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), Colorado Department of Transportation (CDOT), RAQC, UFR, NFRMPO, and DRCOG per federal transportation regulations, and is included in Appendix A. The MOA allows the option to establish subarea emissions budgets for VOC and NOx based on the subareas defined in Figure 2.
 The MOA stipulates DRCOG will conduct conformity determinations for the Southern Subarea of the 8-Hour Ozone Nonattainment Area, while the NFRMPO will conduct conformity determinations for the Northern Subarea.
 It states the course of action to be pursued if one (or both) Subareas fail a conformity test or exceed emissions budgets.